Wesker222/SolanaMnemonic/README.md

 # SolanaMnemonic

-A simple utility for generating and working with **BIP39 mnemonics** for Solana wallets.
+Simple utility for generating and working with **BIP39 mnemonics** for Solana wallets.
 Useful for creating and storing Solana wallets on any device.

 ## Overview